javieranselmi/heartstone_simulator/README.md

 ## Summary

-I built a Heartstone simulator.
+Along with Federico Extramiana (github.com/fed-ext) built a Heartstone simulator.
 You can use the Game class to simulate a game.
 You need to build an array of Card instances first, and then create two Player instances.
 You can assign a name and the array of Cards to the Player.

 After that, you can create a Game and assign the two Players as player_1 and player_2.
 Optionally, you can set verbose=True to see the progress of the game.